Love or Physical

 Love or Physical is an album by the American musical duo Ashford & Simpson, released in 1989.
 The first single was "I'll Be There for You".
-The duo would not record another album until 1996's collaboration with Maya Angelou, Been Found.
+The duo would not record another album until their collaboration with Maya Angelou in 1996, Been Found.
 The album peaked at No. 135 on the Billboard 200.

 Production

 The title track was originally called "Honest to Goodness Love"; it in part alludes to AIDS and infidelity.